NEHerp/neherp.com/_pages/meetings.md

 [Directions to the NEWC](/directions/)

-Meetings start at 1 for the public to gather and talks usually start at 2. |
+Meetings start at 1 for the public to gather and talks usually start at 2.
+Field Trips are members only, but you can sign up at any time through our membership page!

 |  Date | Topic/Event  | Presenter |
 |---|---|---|